 Make your Sleep Schedule a Priority

 A cleanse is a great time to realign with the rhythms of nature.
 This is why typically it is recommended to set a bedtime that is between 9 and 10.
 This is right before the pitta time of night, where it will be much harder to go to sleep.
 It is important because this time of night is when the body does all of its transformational work.
 It is when digestion is most high and your body is processing all of the cleansing work you’ve done throughout the day.
 It is also recommended to wake between the hours of 3 a.m. and 6 a.m.
 This is the Vata time of day and it will help you to have more energy if you rise before the sun.
-It is also considered a good time to log your dreams.
+Since we often process a lot of what we are releasing in the waking hours of the day while we sleep, it can also be a good time to log your dreams.

 Practice Deep Self-Love